mhbeals/scissorsandpaste/Individual MD Entries/1790-07-12_Glasgow Advertiser_65.md

                     among them, to the no small regret of those who left England for the sake of Oriental wealth.
-Our *female adventurers* have also found it a bad market ; *British beauty* never fails of finding its admirers ; but the late restriction in the East have rendered *wives* forbideen fruit, of which neither *civil* not *military* dare to think of tasting.
+Our *female adventurers* have also found it a bad market ; *British beauty* never fails of finding its admirers ; but the late restriction in the East have rendered *wives* forbidden fruit, of which neither *civil* nor *military* dare to think of tasting.